Who are the leading innovators in automated banking machines for the banking industry?

 Source: GlobalData Patent Analytics

-Diebold Nixdorf is one of the leading patent filers in automated banking machines.
-Diebold Nixdorf is a provider of end-to-end hardware, software and services for the banking industry.
+Among the companies innovating in automated banking machines, Diebold Nixdorf is one of the leading patent filers.
+Diebold Nixdorf is an end-to-end hardware, software and services provider for the banking industry.
 DN SeriesTM is a family of industry-leading ATM solutions provided by the company.
 Lobby, Through-the-Wall (TTW), Outdoor Walk Up, Outdoor Drive Up, and Island Multi-Function are some of the most advanced and compact ATM solutions offered by the company.

 Bank of America, Capital One Financial, and NCR are some of the other key patent filers in automated banking machines.